tobiheim/teams-health-feature-monitoring/README.md

    Last but not least you need to adjust the Teams steps to your channel (3 times).
    ![Logo path](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/pa10.png)

-   You could seperate the incident posts from the message center posts into different channels if needed.
+   **Note:** You could separate the incident posts from the message center posts into different channels if needed.

    **Let's go!
 Try it.**
 ## Usage

 **Service Incidents:**
-The flow will check for any Microsoft Teams or Skype for Business Online Service Degradation and store this information to a SharePoint list.
+The flow will check for any Microsoft Teams or Skype for Business Online message that are classified as **Service Degradation** and store this information to a SharePoint list.

 ![Incident List](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/usage1.png)

 As you can see the list template is configured with **conditional formatting** to highlight every degradated (red) and restored (green) service.

 In addition to the list the flow will also post directly to a defined Teams channel.
-This way the admins stay informed without the need of checking the service health section in the Office 365 admin center all the time or rely on notification mails that spams thier inbox.
+This way the admins stay informed without the need of checking the service health section in the Office 365 admin center all the time or subscribe to the notification mails that spams their inbox.

 Here and example post:
 ![Incident Post](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/usage2.png)

-**Note:** The degradation posts include more details then the restored post (degredation status and description).
+**Note:** The degradation posts include more details then the restored post (degradation status and description).

-The admin can directly access the SharePoint item using the button "Go to item" in the post.
+The admin can directly access the SharePoint item using the button "Go to item" in the post to see more details.

 **Feature Updates:**
-The message center notification follows the same approach.
-Every Teams related entry will be stored an SharePoint list.
+The message center notification follows the same logic.
+Every Teams related entry will be stored in a SharePoint list.
-The list also includes pre-defined conditional formatting to highlight every entry that is tagged a "Plan for Change".
+The list also includes pre-defined **conditional formatting** to highlight every entry that is tagged a "Plan for Change".

 Here an example:
 ![MC List](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/usage3.png)

-Furtermore any entry that requires a "Call to Action" will be posted to Teams as well.
+Furthermore any entry with the category **Plan for Change** will be posted to Teams as "Call to Action".

 Example post:
 ![MC List](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/usage4.png)

-You only need to change the filter inside the flow.

 ## Roadmap

 Next up is to add a planner step for any "Call to Action" Message Center notifications to follow up with these items.
 Also there is a plan to add samples for each Office 365 workload and the required filters.

 See the [open issues](https://github.com/tobiheim/teams-health-feature-monitoring/issues) for a list of proposed features (and known issues).

 ## Contributing